 - No sunglasses as they hide the eyes.

 - No drinks in hand or visible around the session.

-- Everyone most see the camera lens to be visible in the photo.
+- Everyone must see the camera lens to be visible in the photo.

 Following the above tips will no doubt ensure that your family session turns out great providing you with incredible memories for years to come!
-If you wonder about my entire process on how I get ready on each wedding, you can read more about my workflow: My Workflow – from the initial email until you receive the wedding images.
+If you wonder about my entire process of how I get ready for each wedding, you can read more about my workflow: My Workflow – from the initial email until you receive the wedding images.

 Everglow Photography – Voted as Best Wedding Photographer in Toronto, Canada.